Albert Mohler

-Richard Albert Mohler Jr. (born October 19, 1959) is an American evangelical theologian, the ninth president of The Southern Baptist Theological Seminary in Louisville, Kentucky, and host of the podcast The Briefing, where he daily analyzes the news and recent events from an evangelical perspective.
-He has been described as "one of America's most influential evangelicals".
+Richard Albert Mohler Jr. (born October 19, 1959) is an American evangelical theologian, the ninth president of The Southern Baptist Theological Seminary in Louisville, Kentucky, and host of the podcast The Briefing, where he gives a daily analysis of news and events from a Christian worldview.

 Education and personal life

 Mohler was born on October 19, 1959, in Lakeland, Florida.
 During his Lakeland years, he attended Southside Baptist Church.
 Mohler attended college at Florida Atlantic University in Boca Raton in Palm Beach County as a Faculty Scholar.
 He then received a Bachelor of Arts from Samford University, a private, coeducational Baptist-affiliated college in Birmingham, Alabama.
 His Master of Divinity and Doctor of Philosophy degrees in systematic and historical theology were conferred by the Southern Baptist Theological Seminary.